MichaelNeas/laboratory/practice/swift/iOS.md

 - ios10+ removes non-retina devices so you only need to include 2x,3x
 - ActivityViewControllers are an easy way to enable sharing to social media or interacting with iphone sharing services
 - Because @IBAction means you're connecting storyboards (Objective-C code) to Swift code, it always implies @objc as well.
+- `@objc` tells Swift to create a method that can be read by Objective-C.
 - Option click to give zoom in/out on map views
 - can move green breakpoint line up or down!
 - Swift extensions communicates with iOS, which communicates with Safari.